martinctl/adaguleeer/README.md

 - How is the gaming **community structure** on Youtube?
 What are some communities that are likely to engage with each other's content?

-Both of questions can be fundamental towards Youtube creator's carreer in the gaming field.
+Both questions can be fundamental towards Youtube creator's carreer in the gaming field.
 The first question explores an **external factor**, the dynamic relationship between real-world gaming events and YouTube engagement.
 By analyzing this connection, we can gauge how external events drive viewership and interaction within the platform, offering insight into **optimal timing** and **content choices** for creators.

 The second question examines the **structure** of the gaming community on YouTube, identifying **sub-communities** that frequently **engage with each other's content**.
 This analysis can provide creators with ideas for potential **collaborations, cross-promotions, or targeted content** to **connect** with **specific audience** segments, ultimately fostering a more interconnected and engaged community.